 - USbank FlexPerks® Travel Rewards Visa Signature® card.
 Charity.
 One of the great things about Americans is they give to charity.
 Did you know you can get 3x, basically 6% back since 20k Flexperk points is worth up to $400 ticket!

 - SPG AMEX card personal and SPG OPEN Business cards.
 Like most hotel programs you get big bonus points for paying for your room etc. with the hotel’s card.
 The SPG card is the same way.

-- Chase PC card.
+- Chase PC card (not my link).
 You can get 5x points for spend at hotels.
 You can get 2x points for gas, grocery and restaurants but I value PC points much less that UR points so I would stick with Sapphire other than paying for hotel stuff.

 So there you have it.
 This is my basic list for maximizing points.
 Are there other things you do to eeek out a few more points on purchases with cards?
 Let your fellow DeltaPoints readers know. – René

 from American Express®